 The crisp air greets you each morning, the leaves are changing, and autumn is officially here!
-We hold many traditions near and dear to our hearts as a family in this season, like apple picking, apple donuts, pumpkins, bonfires, and so much more.
-With the fall season, my family is often spending more time at pumpkin farms and apple orchards, which can be challenging for families with additional needs.
+My family holds many traditions near and dear to our hearts in this season, like apple picking, apple donuts, pumpkins, bonfires, and so much more.
+In autumn, we often spend time at pumpkin farms and apple orchards, which can be challenging to navigate for families with additional needs.
 My ten year old son uses a wheelchair and walker in the community, and we always want him to feel welcome and included.
-Here are a few farms and orchards around Indy, that will allow for the entire family to play and enjoy, no matter their ability.
+Here are a few farms and orchards around Indy that will allow the entire family to play and enjoy the visit, no matter their ability.

-Tuttle’s offers pumpkins, apples, a play area, and a local farm to table café, as just a few examples of their options available.
-The roads have gravel, however in general the space is very flat, with mostly dirt and grass, which our wheelchair and walker have done well on.
-They also offer a hayride to the pumpkin patch when the COVID restrictions are not in place, that has a ramp to get up and down and is wheelchair accessible.
+Tuttle’s offers pumpkins, apples, a play area, and a local farm to table café.
+This is just the beginning of their autumn entertainment!
+The hayride to the pumpkin patch has a ramp and is wheelchair accessible.
+The roads have gravel, however in general the space is very flat, with mostly dirt and grass.
+Our wheelchair and walker have always done well here!

-Anderson Orchard offers a variety of family fun activites, including U-Pick apple picking.
-Row by row there could be some variation in terrain, but overall the space is very accessible for U-Pick in a walker or wheelchair.
-They typically offer several events throughout the fall season, but due to COVID they are rescheduled to Fall 2021.
-Definitely add them to the calendar, the annual Apple Festival and October Fest would be a great option accessibility wise for your family next year.
+Anderson Orchard offers a variety of family fun activities, including U-Pick apples.
+Row by row, there could be some variation in terrain.
+However, overall the space is very accessible for U-Pick in a walker or wheelchair.
+They typically offer several events throughout the fall season, including the annual Apple Festival and October Fest.
+Both of these would be great options accessibility-wise.
+Definitely add them to the calendar!

-Stuckey Farm is a great option this fall for your family.
-The hayride is not accessible, however, everything on the farm can be reached by walking, including the pumpkin patch, and the u-pick apple orchard.
+Stuckey Farm is a great fall option for your family.
+The hayride is not accessible, however everything on the farm can be reached by walking.
+This includes the pumpkin patch and the u-pick apple orchard.
 They also have a play area for small children, and delicious, fried apple donuts available for purchase.
 Not everything at this farm is accessible, but overall this is a great option for pumpkins, apples, and sunflowers in a wheelchair or walker!

-In addition to the pumpkin patch, and all of your typical fall fun, Smith Family Farm has a petting zoo, with donkeys, cows, goats, and rabbits!
-The entire farm is handicap accessible, Including hay rides, a corn maze, and allowing assistance on pony rides for different abled children.
+In addition to the pumpkin patch and all of your typical fall fun, Smith Family Farm has a petting zoo with donkeys, cows, goats, and rabbits!
+The entire farm is handicap accessible, including hay rides and the corn maze.
+Caregivers are able to provide assistance on pony rides for differently abled children.
 This is a must do with your little ones this fall!

 There is no limit to how much fun you can have this fall at the farm.
 Are you spending more time than normal outside, and looking for ways to get into nature?
 Check out this guide to wheelchair accessible trails throughout Indianapolis.